-2017-2021 Actions Measure Result Outcomes Healthy community Develop and deliver transport that is safe, reliable, accessible Maintain or improve perception of 2020/21 data not available due to COVID-19 restrictions atta 2020/21 data not available due to COVID-19 restrictions public and active transp Our strategic projects included: implementing Bus Action Plan, ongoin collaboration and negot with key transport proje 57.2% of our residents use public and active transport.
-Our strategic projects and affordable for the community for public and active transport options safety / transport usage Source: Council data included: implementing the Bus Action Plan, ongoing collaboration and negotiation with key transport projects including the North East Link Liveable places and space ces Deliver parking needs assessment and implement transport infrastructure to address changing demands Maintain or improve assessment implementation Deferred As the North East Link Project (NELP) will significantly impact our parking needs, we have deferred this action until further information is available.
-Continue to improve the road network through the delivery of a targeted pavement resealing and rehabilitation program Maintain or reduce total sealed roads belowintervention level.
-Maintain or improve community satisfaction with roads.
-Source: Council data and Community Satisfaction Survey Achieved 99.6% of Manningham roads are in good condition and do not require work.
+2017-2021 Actions Measure Result Outcomes Healthy community Develop and deliver transport that is safe, reliable, accessible Maintain or improve perception of In Progress 2020/21 data not available 57.2% of our residents use public and active transport.
+Our strategic projects and affordable for the safety / transport community for public and active transport options source: Council data due to COVID-19 restrictions included: implementing the Bus Action Plan, ongoing collaboration and negotiation with key transport projects including the North East Link Authority.
+Liveable places and space ces Deliver parking needs assessment and implement transport infrastructure to address changing demands Maintain or improve assessment implementation Deferred As the North East Link Project (NELP) will significantly impact our parking needs, we have deferred this action until further information is available.
+Continue to improve the road network through the delivery of a targeted pavement resealing and rehabilitation program through reduce total of a targeted sealed roads sealing and belowintervention available.
+99.6% of Manningham roads are in good condition and do not require work.

-2017-2021 Actions Measure Result Outcomes

-Resilient environment

-Support alternative modes of transport and ensure that pedestrians and bicycle routes are well integrated with connections to public transport and activity centres Maintain or increase total people using sustainable transport options Source: Council data / ABS In progress 40.3% of our residents use sustainable transport options.
+2017-2021 Actions Measure Result Outcomes Resilient environment Support alternative modes of transport and ensure that pedestrians and bicycle routes are well integrated with connections to public transport and activity centres Maintain or increase total people using sustainable transport options Source: Council data / ABS In progress 40.3% of our residents use sustainable transport options.
 We are implementing safe pedestrian crossings works, a new Bus Strategy and Transport Action Plan as well as advocating for sustainable transport options and maintaining bike trails.

-Vibrant and prosperous economy

-Advocate for improved transport investment into the local network Maintain or increase funding secured for transport initiatives Source: Council data Achieved We continue to strongly advocate for improved transport including: Bus Rapid Transit along Doncaster Road corridor.
+Vibrant and prosperous economy Advocate for improved transport investment into the local network Maintain or increase funding secured for transport initiatives Source: Council data Achieved We continue to strongly advocate for improved transport including: Bus Rapid Transit along Doncaster Road corridor.
 Development of Bulleen Park and Ride Facility.

-Well governed council

-Work with regional and state partners to deliver a strategic transport plan for private and public transport in the region Maintain or improve plan implementation Source: Council data Achieved We continue to deliver our Transport Action Plan to improve private and public transport in the region including: • Working with the North East Link Project on the new park and ride facilities to be provided as part of the project. • Establishing a working group with the Eastern Transport Coalition to advocate for bus service improvements in the region.
+Well governed council Work with regional and state partners to deliver a strategic transport plan for private and public transport in the region Maintain or improve plan implementation Source: Council data Achieved We continue to deliver our Transport Action Plan to improve private and public transport in the region including: • Working with the North East Link Project on the new park and ride facilities to be provided as part of the project.
+Establishing a working group with the Eastern Transport Coalition to advocate for bus service improvements in the region.